 The size of your lawn is usually the most important factor to consider when you’re trying to decide what type of Toro lawn mower will be your best choice.

 When you’re looking at electric Toro mowers, it’s important to consider the voltage for cordless models and the amperage (amps) for corded models.
 The higher the measurements for each, the more power the mower will have.
+For example, a 60-volt battery is strong enough for an electric lawn mower to perform all the functions for about an hour.

 If you opt for a Toro self-propelled mower, you should consider the various drive types to determine which works best for your particular landscape:

-With a Toro zero turn mower, you’ll get the smoothest ride if you choose a model that offers a floating suspension.
+With a Toro zero-turn mower, you’ll get the smoothest ride if you choose a model that offers a floating suspension.
 This allows the wheels to move up and down independently, so the mower can easily glide over uneven terrain.
-This type of suspension doesn’t just offer a smoother ride, though – it also helps provide a more even cut for the grass no matter how hilly the turf may be.
+This type of suspension doesn’t just offer a smoother ride, though — it also helps provide a more even cut for the grass, no matter how hilly the turf may be.

 No matter what type of Toro lawn mower you’re considering, the cut width is an important feature to consider.
 The wider the cut swath, the larger an area the mower can cover in one pass.